Chapter 12: The Interrogation

 She let that sit.
 The hallway fixture buzzed above them.
 Rook had moved three feet closer to Hank since he’d sat down, her belly on the hardwood, chin between her paws.
 The dog read the room by the body’s frequency, not the words.

-“Tell me about Laura.”
+“Tell me about your ex-wife.”

+“Laura.”
+He said it like a structural fact.
 “We married when I was twenty-eight.
 Divorced at thirty.
 Two years.”

 “Why did it end?”